retaildevcrews/helium-typescript/README.md

 We use [Web Validate](https://github.com/retaildevcrews/webvalidate) to run deep verification tests on the Web API

-If you have dotnet core sdk installed
+If you have dotnet core sdk installed (Codespaces has dotnet core installed)

 ```bash